-- If scheduled/offered by the Nursing Supervisor, any clinical unexcused absence could be made up at the end of the Level II & IV at the student's expense.
-This does not imply that we will offer make up time, as this is at the discretion of the nursing supervisor.
-If offered, any time which needs to be made-up at the end of Level II/IV will be charged at the per diem hourly rate.
-Regardless of whether make up time is offered or not for any given term, students are still held accountable for the 75% attendance threshold for each clinical rotation with the assigned instructor. - A student must attend 75% of the scheduled hours in any one clinical rotation in order for the instructor to evaluate the student's clinical performance.
+- Regardless of whether make up time is offered or not for any given term, students are still held accountable for the 75% attendance threshold for each clinical rotation with the assigned instructor. - A student must attend 75% of the scheduled hours in any one clinical rotation in order for the instructor to evaluate the student's clinical performance.
 Failure to do so can result in clinical failure.